Kaist-ICLab/EnPULSE/app-mobile-benchmark/README.md

-# EnPULSE Benchmark (`app-benchmark`)
+# EnPULSE Mobile Benchmark (`app-mobile-benchmark`)

-A standalone, lightweight Android module designed specifically for benchmarking device resource consumption (battery, CPU, and memory) during the EnPULSE system evaluation.
+A standalone, lightweight Android module designed specifically for benchmarking device resource consumption (battery, CPU, memory, thermal state) during the EnPULSE system evaluation.

 ## Why a standalone app?

-By decoupling the metrics collection from the core `tracker-library`, we ensure that the benchmarking tools themselves do not artificially inflate the power consumption or cause data bottlenecks.
-It uses only standard Android APIs with absolutely zero external dependencies.
+By decoupling the metrics collection from the core `tracker-library`, we ensure that the benchmarking tools themselves do not artificially inflate power consumption or cause data bottlenecks.
+It uses standard Android APIs with zero external third-party dependencies.

 ## Features